Frequently Asked Questions

 It's called Bandwidth Theft, and I don't really appreciate it.
 You see, I cannot know or control what you do with files after you have downloaded it from this site.
 That's fine, as I of course do not own the copyright to any of this stuff.
 I do hope you would respect and credit the work I did in editing though.
 However, knowingly or not, if you provide a link to a download on your site that actually downloads from this site, you are using my resources for your visitors.
 Even in the wilds of the Internet that is not considered good behavior.
 If you are excited to share the sounds offered here, simply provide a link to the main page or even on the specific film/trailer pages.
 I appreciate your enthusiasm but don't make me pay for it.
 Above all, DO NOT set a directly linked sound as a background sound, that is worst of all.
 Every time your page loads, bandwidth is wasted.

 What do you use to make or edit sound files?

 I use Adobe Audition 1.5 which is a descendant of CoolEdit 2000 where I learned audio editing.
 CoolEdit 2000 is no longer being sold, having been bought entirely by Adobe.
 You can still download a shareware limited version of Cool Edit 96, or search online for many free or low-cost editors.
 I am entirely self-taught so if one is interested all I can say is go for it!
 Especially if you've run into one of my length, copyright or source issues...

 Original music and other media belong to the respective copyright holders.
 Download for your own personal use only.

-This [editing and written] work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.
+This [written] work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 3.0 United States License.

 AudibleBeauty.net has been online since September 1, 2001.